abhinav7693ngh/Domes.js/README.md

     1. Normal Comparion (>,<)
         1. In Number config it simply compares whether the number is greater or small.
-        2. In String config it compares according to the ASCII value.
+        2. In String config it compares according to the ASCII value to check which string is greater or small.
     2. Length Comparsion
+        1. Not present in Number config.
-        2. In String config it compares according to the length of String.
+        2. In String config it compares according to the length of String to check which string is greater or small.

 * **Available Configurations.**
-    * 1 , 1 - It means you can store number format and comparsion will be normal comparsion.
+    * 1 , 1 - It means you can store only number format and comparsion will be normal comparsion.
-    * 2 , 1 - It means you can store string format and comparsion will be normal comparison.
+    * 2 , 1 - It means you can store only string format and comparsion will be normal comparison.
-    * 2 , 2 - It means you can store string format and comparsion will be based on length of string.
+    * 2 , 2 - It means you can store only string format and comparsion will be based on length of string.

 > You have to pass these configuration in Binary Search Tree constructor while making its object.

-Now you can make different types of Binary Search Trees as follows.
+Now you can make different types of Binary Search Trees using new keyword as shown below.

 *   ```javascript
     const my_Binary_Search_Tree = new domes.BinarySearchTree(1,1);